 Innovation is a key priority at the Company and its projects will play a crucial role in balancing the country's future energy needs, while helping to keep the cost of energy down.
-Work is undertaken jointly with our sister Company SHEPD and there are a pipeline of innovations, at various stages of development, and these are on target to achieve cost savings over the period of the price control while creating direct benefits for customers.
-Learning on these projects is shared between the Company and SHEPD.
+Work is undertaken jointly with our sister Company SEPD and there are a pipeline of innovations, at various stages of development, and these are on target to achieve cost savings over the period of the price control while creating direct benefits for customers.
+Learning on these projects is shared between the Company and SEPD.
 The innovation projects are funded through Ofgem's incentive schemes, which are designed to help Britain's electricity networks achieve energy efficiencies and become smarter.
 Projects have included:

 - My Electric Avenue project monitored what impact people charging their electric vehicles could have on the electricity network and tested real solutions to allow more to connect with minimal disruption.
 The trial will help all Distribution Network Operators (DNOs) to safeguard, maintain and develop smarter networks to cope with the increase in electric vehicle usage in the future.
-This project is now informing work on developing a standard solution for smart charging where networks are heavily loaded, working closely with the other DNOs. - The findings from the Thames Valley Vision project on energy characterisation and forecasting could revolutionise the way that DNOs manage and effectively maintain the electricity networks of the future. - Following a number of trials the Company has created the first "Constraint Managed Zones (CMZs)" on its network.
+This project is now informing work on developing a standard solution for smart charging where networks are heavily loaded, working closely with the other DNOs. - The findings from the Thames Valley Vision project on energy characterisation and forecasting could revolutionise the way that DNOs manage and effectively maintain the electricity networks of the future. - Following a number of trials, the Company is seeking to create the first "Constraint Managed Zones (CMZs)" in the Network area.
 The CMZs ensure that security of supply is met for sections of the network through the use of load variation techniques, such as Demand Side Response, Energy Storage and stand-by generators.
-The first deployment is seeking to defer £9m of capital cost beyond RIIO-ED1 for the Company as part of managing a 6MW demand constraint in the area.
-Additionally, the Company has deployed Active Network Management (ANM) on the Isle of Wight to defer the need for network reinforcement through the use of Smart Grid technology.
+The first deployment is deferring capital cost beyond RIIO-ED1 for the Company.
+Additionally, the Company has deployed Active Network Management (ANM) on the Western Isles to defer the need for network reinforcement through the use of Smart Grid technology.